 - downloaded audiobooks or movies when you won’t have wifi

-- snacks, drinks, and full sandwich, or meals if you don’t plan to stop
+- snacks, drinks, and full sandwiches, or meals if you don’t plan to stop

-- auto air freshner!
+- auto air freshener!
 I suggest bringing a bottle of Fabreeze and spraying everything when you stop to air it out

 - auto phone chargers